-(a) when the goods and / or services are used by the registered person partly for the purpose of business (see the definition of business) and partly for other purposes [Section 17(1)]; and supplies including zero-rated supplies and partly for making exempt supplies (see the definition of exempt supplies) [Section 17(2)].
+(a) when the goods and / or services are used by the registered person partly for the purpose of business (see the definition of business) and partly for other purposes [Section 17(1)]; and (b) when the goods and / or services are used by the registered person partly for making taxable supplies including zero-rated supplies and partly for making exempt supplies (see the definition of exempt supplies) [Section 17(2)].
 In both the above situations, full ITC on inward supplies cannot be taken; only proportionate ITC is allowed in such scenarios.
 Where goods and/or services are used partly for non-business purposes and partly for business purposes, ITC attributable only to business purposes can be taken by the registered person.
 Similarly, where goods and/or services are partly used for making exempt supplies including zero rated supplies and partly for taxable supplies, ITC attributable to taxable supplies and zero rated supplies can be taken by the registered person.